rowanhill/boneidle/Readme.md

 Don't worry, boneidle has got you covered with these three easy steps:

 1. Write a method to do the loading
-2. Annotate the lazy-loaded getters with `@LazyLoadWith` (or any other method you want to trigger the loader)
+2. Annotate the lazy-loaded getters with `@LazyLoadWith` (or any other method you want to trigger the loader).
+Annotate the class to make all methods lazily-loaded by default.
 3. Create your lazy-loading proxy with `LazyFactory.proxy()`

 Examples